 In the early 1990s the East Kilbride Development Corporation was required to transfer its housing stock to the local authority.
 However, local residents were keen that at least some of the housing stock in East Kilbride was owned and controlled locally, resulting in The East Kilbride Housing Association being formed in 1994.

 Our Technical Services Team:

-Our Vision is – to be the best housing provider in a thriving East Kilbride
+Our vision is – to be the best housing provider in a safe, thriving and connected East Kilbride.

 “To improve the quality of life and serve the needs of local people in East Kilbride and surrounding areas by providing high quality social rented housing and related services, and by assisting them in sustaining and strengthening their communities”.”